-However, there are all kinds of problems with this - it is confusing to the reader, and if we accidentally did create an object directly of class Employee (which we would be allowed to do), we would get in trouble with the minimum wage laws!

-- 3. To cope with cases like this, Java allows the use of abstract methods. - a) An abstract method uses the modifier abstract as part of the declaration, and has no implementation - the prototype is followed by a semicolon instead.
+- (1) t is confusing to the reader - (2) if we accidentally did create an object directly of class Employee (which we would be allowed to do), we would get in trouble with the minimum wage laws! - 3.
+To cope with cases like this, Java allows the use of abstract methods. - a) An abstract method uses the modifier abstract as part of the declaration, and has no implementation the prototype is followed by a semicolon instead.
 It serves to declare that a given method will be implemented in every subclass of the class in which it is declared.